mirob2005/Light_Wave_GL/README.txt

 Committee Approval: 12/7/12
 University Approval and Bookstore Submission: 2/6/13

+See Defense/Presentation.pdf and Thesis/THESIS_V3.3_formal_review_revisions.pdf for detailed information on the implementation.

 Assignment was completed using Visual Studio 2008 Pro on Windows 7 64-bit.
-Included is all .cpp, .h, and .txt to independently run using any compiler.
+Included is all files needed to run independently using any compiler.

-All files must be in the same directory to be found.

 * The project extends my Light_Wave implementation using OpenGL and GLSL rather than a raytracer.

-* This test implementation will attempt to model the global illumination in the scene more like a wave rather than a point light source
+* This test implementation will attempt to model the global illumination in the scene more like a wave rather than a point light source in order to approximate indirect illumination.

 * FPS is shown in the title bar

+Accurate_Shadows/ contains the VS project folder for the Accurate Shadows approach.
+(See thesis or defense presentation for more information)
+Integrated_Shadows/ contains the VS project folder for the Integrated Shadows approach.
+(See thesis or defense presentation for more information)
+Thesis/ contains all versions of the thesis along with the included images, jabref database, and latex files.
+Thesis/THESIS_V3.3_formal_review_revisions.pdf is the final version submitted to the bookstore.
+Defense/ contains my presentation and notes given for my Thesis Defense

 TODO:
 1) (DONE) Add Shadows to the scene using shadow maps